gbrueckl/Databricks.API.PowerShell/README.md

 Databricks on AWS - https://docs.databricks.com/api/latest/index.html

 # Release History
+### v1.9.6.1:
+- Fixed an issue with `Get-DatabricksSQLHistory` and Windows PowerShell
+- Filters with `Get-DatabricksSQLHistory` are only supported with PowerShell CORE ([details](https://github.com/dotnet/runtime/issues/25485))
 ### v1.9.6.0:
 - Fixed an issue with `Get-DatabricksSQLHistory` and also improved it
 - Added [Common Snippets](#common-snippets) to this README.md